+class avocado.core.nrunner.PythonUnittestRunner(runnable)

 '''

-· args: not used

-run()

-class avocado.core.nrunner.PythonUnittestRunner(runnable)

 Bases: avocado.core.nrunner.BaseRunner

+'''

 Runner for Python unittests

 The runnable uri is used as the test name that the native unittest TestLoader will use to find the test.
-A native

-unittest test runner (TextTestRunner) will be used to execute the test.
+A native unittest test runner (TextTestRunner) will be used to execute the test.

-Runnable attributes usage:

-• uri: path to a binary to be executed as another process
+'''

+• uri: a "dotted name" that can be given to Python standard library's unittest.
+TestLoader.

+loadTestsFromName() method.
+While it's not enforced, it's highly recommended that this is "a

+test method within a test case class" within a test module.
+Example is: "module.Class.test method".

 · args: not used

+· kwargs: not used

 run()

-avocado.core.nrunner.RUNNABLE_KIND_CAPABLE = {'exec': <class 'avocado.core.nrunner.ExecRun

-The runnables this specific application is capable of handling

-avocado.core.nrunner.RUNNER_RUN_CHECK_INTERVAL = 0.01
+avocado.core.nrunner.RUNNER RUN CHECK INTERVAL = 0.01

 The amount of time (in seconds) between each internal status check

 avocado.core.nrunner.RUNNER_RUN_STATUS_INTERVAL = 0.5

 The amount of time (in seconds) between a status report from a runner that performs its work asynchronously

 class avocado.core.nrunner.Runnable (kind, uri, args, kwargs)

 Bases: object

 Describes an entity that be executed in the context of a task

 A instance of BaseRunner is the entity that will actually execute a runnable.

-get command args()
+classmethod from_args(args)

+Returns a runnable from arguments

+classmethod from_recipe (recipe_path)

+Returns a runnable from a runnable recipe file

+Parameters recipe_path - Path to a recipe file

+Return type instance of Runnable

+get_command_args()

 Returns the command arguments that adhere to the runner interface

 This is useful for building 'runnable-run' and 'task-run' commands that can be executed on a command

 line interface.

 Returns the arguments that can be used on an avocado-runner command

 Return type list

-get_dict()
+get dict()

 Returns a dictionary representation for the current runnable

 This is usually the format that will be converted to a format that can be serialized to disk, such as JSON.

 Return type collections.OrderedDict

-get_json()
+get json()

 Returns a JSON representation

 Return type str

 get_serializable_tags()

 write_json(recipe_path)

 Writes a file with a JSON representation (also known as a recipe)

-'''
+class avocado.core.nrunner.RunnerApp (echo=